sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 Relocating to Italy will require effort and paperwork (we have a [guide to relocation](/guides/relocating-to-italy) that explains the process in detail) but will allow SparkFabrik to grant you a _Collective Labour Agreement_ (CLA).

 Depending on where you come from, you may or may not have to ask for a visa.
-European citizens may come to Italy and be hired freely, as they were italian citizens.
-From other countries a working or family visa will be required.
+European citizens may come to Italy and be hired freely, as they were Italian citizens.
+People from other countries will require a working or family visa.

 No matter what, SparkFabrik offers permanent employment contracts (find here the [full Italian CLA](https://www.contrattocommercio.it) - sadly no official English translation is available).
 This arrangement allows for open-ended visa renovation, among other things.